Snowshoe Hike to a WWII Torpedo Battery

-Your journey starts with a short transfer from Kirkenes to the trailhead (about 30 minutes).
-From there, we strap on snowshoes and begin a scenic 3–4 hour round-trip hike through frozen forest and hilly terrain.
-The total elevation change is about 200 meters, with some short but steep sections along the way.
+Your journey begins with a transfer from Kirkenes to the trailhead (about 30 minutes by car).
+From there, we put on snowshoes and start a scenic 3–4 hour round-trip hike through frozen forest and hilly terrain.
+The route includes about 200 meters of elevation gain and loss, with a few short but steeper sections as we approach the remote coastline.

 Tour highlights

-• Visit a little-known WWII torpedo battery near the Bøkfjord
+• Explore a hidden WWII torpedo battery built into the cliffs near Bøkfjord

-• Enjoy hot drinks and snacks by a historical site
+• Warm drinks and snacks while exploring this forgotten historical site

 Good to know